Sujas-Aggarwal/Free-Image-Hosting/README.md

 # Image Hosting Tool

-Wish to avoid costs from storage software including Google drive or Dropbox?
+Do you wish to avoid costs from storage software including Google Drive or Dropbox?
-Save all your memories on cloud for free without any subscription or premium charges
+Save all your memories on the cloud for free without any subscription or premium charges

 Installation:
 ```